-We pride ourselves on the free and low cost winter recreation opportunities we’re able to provide to the public each year.
-It’s a winter playground for everyone to enjoy and we’re proud to be the ones that maintain it for the public.
-Please, if you can, donate to the Mt.
-Tahoma Trails and help us continue to offer the same magical experience to everyone that joins us on the trail system.
+Our volunteer organization relies on the contributions of individuals like you.
+We pride ourselves on the free and low cost winter recreation opportunities we are able to provide to the public each year.
+The MTTA trails and huts are a winter playground for everyone to enjoy and we are proud to be the ones that maintain it for public use.
+If you would like to support us, please consider making a donation to MTTA.
+You can become a member, make online donations through PayPal or support us through AmazonSmile.

-- Office closed to public access.
+- Office currently remains closed to public access.

 Our trails and huts are in a wilderness setting.
 Both day and overnight visitors need to be self reliant.
-More details on what to expect can be found on our FAQpage.
+More details on what to expect can be found on our FAQ page.

-Weather conditions and forecast by the National Weather Service can be viewed here for: North District/Copper Creek Hutand South District/High Hut, Snow Bowl Hut and Yurt.
+Weather conditions and forecast by the National Weather Service can be viewed here for: North District/Copper Creek Hut and South District/High Hut, Snow Bowl Hut and Yurt.
 Mountain weather and avalanche forecasts are available at NWAC.